 How to Hang My Easy Wallpaper

-If you like the idea of a prepasted wallpaper, you might want to watch each manufacturer’s installation video (mine is above) before you buy it because there are a couple ways of hanging prepasted wallpaper.
+If you like the idea of a prepasted wallpaper, you might want to watch each manufacturer’s installation video before you buy, because there are a couple ways of hanging prepasted wallpaper.

 - You dip each wallpaper panel into a bucket of water, slowly pull it out and place it on the wall.
 Easy peasy!
 Don’t believe me?
 Buy a sample of any pattern in my online shop and test it out on your wall!

 - Your seams look perfect since you can slide each panel into place for several minutes after putting it on the wall.